 getTV Talks SANFORD AND SON— An Interview with Hal Williams

 Life is good for Hal Williams.
-The veteran actor — who turned 81 on December 14 — is healthy, still working, and better-known than ever.
+The veteran actor — now in his 80s — is healthy, still working, and better-known than ever.

 And with good reason.
 As LAPD Officer Smith, Williams and partner Howard Platt (as Officer Hopkins, aka “Hoppy”) gave the groundbreaking, Norman Lear sitcom some of its funniest and most socially relevant moments.
-And, nearly 48 years later, Williams and Platt are still teaming up for personal appearances, often posing with fans next to the newly restored, 1951 Ford pick-up truck from the series.
+And, half a century later, Williams and Platt are still teaming up for personal appearances, often posing with fans next to the newly restored, 1951 Ford pick-up truck from the series.

 While he may be best remembered by some for Sanford And Son, Williams has a resume that’s half a century long.
 He starred opposite Marla Gibbs for five seasons on 227, was a regular on sitcoms like On The Rocks and The Sinbad Show, and played a memorable supporting role on The Waltons.
 He also co-starred in Private Benjamin (1980) with Goldie Hawn (and its TV spinoff), a job he calls “one of the best experiences of my life.”

 We recently talked on the phone with this classic TV icon about Sanford And Son, star Redd Foxx, and his 50-year career.
 The following are highlights of that conversation, edited and condensed for space and clarity.

 HAL WILLIAMS: I'm very comfortable in my own skin and I love what I do.
 And I have a system that provides I only work when they pay me.

 You were born in Columbus, Ohio.
 You had a career there before acting, right?